sneakers-the-rat/infrastructure/_sections/2_4_tools-analysis.md

 <div class="draft-text">
-  Give brief overview of the system to this point
+  summary figure here
 </div>

 So that's useful, but comparable to existing technologies.
-The important part is in the way this hypothetical analysis framework and markup interact with our data system and emerging federated metadata system --- The layers of abstraction here are worth unpacking, but we'll hold until the end of the shared tools section and we have a chance to consider what this system might look like for experimental tools.
+The important part is in the way this hypothetical analysis framework and markup interact with our data system and emerging federated metadata system --- The layers of abstraction here are worth unpacking, but we'll hold until the end of the shared tools section and we have a chance to consider what this system might look like for experimental tools to contrast abstraction across the two domains.